rborkoto/partner-guides/secrets-management/readme.md

 - Runtime injection of secrets
 - Least privilege access controls
 - Repeatable rotation process, even if not fully automated
-- No additional vendor tools or licensing costs

 ### How It Works